ctogden/ctogden.github.io/projects.md

 title: Projects
 ---

-I like projects.
-I probably have a few too many of them going on.
-And I'll probably have a few more soon.

-I need a better way to prioritize so it would be great if you'd let me know which ones you find especially appealing.
+Too many projects, too little time.

+# Featured Projects

+## Scout Upstate

+[Scout Upstate](https://scoutupstate.com/) is a digital guide to Upstate New York, particularly the Catskills / Hudson Valley region.
+While still a work-in-progress, it currently includes an extensive guide to attractions in Upstate New York and a blog about news and events in the area.
+An improved design, more listings, additional guides, and a regional calendar are all in the works.

+The site is built with React/Next.js, and the web backend is currently a simple NodeJS service proxying the Airtable API.

-# Highlighted Projects
+# Past Projects

 ## Unhackathon

-I have been an Unhackathon organizer from the beginning.
+I was an organizer of Unhackathon since the organization's beginning.

 [Unhackathon](http://unhackathon.org/) is a series of events and related resources for developing as a programmer.
 We started with the goal of improving student hackathon culture by discouraging machismo, encouraging helping each other, and focusing on learning rather than competition.
 We were one of the first student-run hackathons to feature (and enforce) a strong code of conduct and to implement social guidelines (adapted from the Recurse Center's social rules).
 We made sure we served nourishing food at our events and provided rooms for napping.
 Mentorship from industry and academia has always been an important part of our events.

-Now we are focusing on smaller shorter events because we believe that they are healthier, more sustainable, more accessible, and offer better learning opportunities than larger hackathons.

-# Other Projects
+# Future Projects?

 Here's a sneak peek at one of the lists I've made outlining some other projects I am working on or thinking about.
 It's clearly overly ambitious, but that's okay.
-I believe in dreaming big.
-Hopefully some of these projects will move up to the featured soon, when I have more to say about them.
+I believe in dreaming big and exploring multiple options before choosing a path.
+Hopefully some of these projects will move up to the featured section soon, when I have more to say about them.

 * **The Ocular Society** (films and fun).
 * **Lost Weekend** (weekend adventures).